aws/neptune-export/README.md

 ### Split Queries

 The `--split-queries` option may be used to automatically shard queries.
-When invoked, Neptune export will calculate ranges as described in the [parallel export](#parallel-export) section, and then split each query into `--concurrency` number of shards.
+When invoked, the tool will calculate ranges in the same manner as the `export-pg` command's [parallel export](#parallel-export), and then split each query into `--concurrency` number of shards.

 The sharded queries use injected `range()` steps at the beginning of the query to divide the ranges.
 For example, `g.V().hasLabel("person")` may be sharded as:
 ```groovy